 NTCD is involved in several other partnerships in addition to our Community Partnerships.
-NTCD currently has Memorandums of Understanding or contracts with the USDA Natural Resources Conservation Service, the United States Environmental Protection Agency, the Nevada Division of Environmental Protection, the Nevada Division of State Lands, and the Tahoe Regional Planning Agency.
-We are fortunate to have such a diverse and engaged group of partners who are dedicated to natural resource issues at Lake Tahoe.
+During FY 2018, NTCD has Memorandums of Understanding or contracts with the USDA Natural Resources Conservation Service, the Nevada Division of Environmental Protection, the Nevada Division of State Lands, Tahoe Resource Conservation District, Nevada Department of Transportation, and the Tahoe Regional Planning Agency.
+We are fortunate to have such a

+Nevada Tahoe Conservation District September 12, 2018 Annual Report - FY 2018 diverse and engaged group of partners who are dedicated to natural resource issues at Lake Tahoe.

 Working groups are also an important partnership NTCD is actively involved with.
 Our current participation includes: